chef/community-site/site/content/tools/chef-infra-client.md

   four:
     header: Test and Explore
     copy: >-
-      Whether you’re new to Chef Infra Client or a seasoned pro, you can use Test Kitchen to test and run recipes, try publicly available cookbooks and policy configuration from the Chef Supermarket, and even create entire test environments using Vagrant, Docker, GCE, EC2, Azure and other familiar resources.
+      Whether you’re new to Chef Infra Client or a seasoned pro, you can use Test Kitchen to test and run recipes, try publicly available cookbooks and policy configurations from the Chef Supermarket, and even create entire test environments using Vagrant, Docker, GCE, EC2, Azure and other familiar resources.
     code: |-

       ---